This Teriyaki Pork Tenderloin recipe uses a simple and healthy marinade to turn out a very tender and flavorful meat.

 The recipe comes from Ellie Krieger’s Cookbook: The Food You Crave.
 I’ve mentioned this cookbook before, and it’s TOTALLY worth getting.
 Every recipe I’ve tried has been a keeper.
 I have all of Ellie’s cookbooks.
 I like that they are pretty normal recipes that have been made healthier.

 First you’ll make a simple marinade.
 The marinade consists of soy sauce, brown sugar, dry sherry, rice vinegar, garlic, ginger and red pepper flakes.
 Exact amounts are included in the recipe at the end of this post.
 All of the marinade ingredients are placed into a large zip baggie, and the pork tenderloin is added to the zip baggie to marinate.
 You’ll let it marinate for at least 30 minutes and up to 4 hours.

+Then the pork is put onto a roasting pan, and it’s ready for the oven.
 Pork tenderloin is the cut of pork that I stick with the most since I’ve destroyed every pork chop I’ve ever made.
 If you use a remote thermometer (the kind where a little wand gets stuck inside the meat and the temperature recording device sits outside your oven- like this one), pork tenderloin comes out perfect every time.

 Teriyaki Pork Tenderloin

-- 1/4 cup low-sodium soy sauce
+- ¼ cup low sodium soy sauce

-- 2 tablespoons dark brown sugar
+- 2 tablespoons packed dark brown sugar

 - 2 tablespoons dry sherry